Brettanda/portfolio-2022/content/about-me.md

 ### Conquest Outback Productions

 I am currently employed at Conquest Outback Productions as a WordPress Developer.
-My role involves using WordPress and Elementor to create and modify client websites.
+My role involves using WordPress and Elementor to create and modify client websites, along with managing all of the company's back-end infrastructure.

 #### Key Skills Developed at Conquest Outback Productions:
 - Elementor